WE’RE

 BACK!

-The pandemic was hard on everyone including the Children’s Legal and Educational Resource Centre.
-But now, CLERC’s new Board is working hard to bring CLERC to full operation once again.
+The Children’s Legal and Educational Resource Centre’s new Board is working hard to bring CLERC into operation again.

 Our first re-entry to the world is right here: our new website.
 Stay tuned as we bring CLERC back to life with more online activity as quickly as possible.
 We look forward to renewing old relationships and forging new ones.